 - Pivoting arms allow easy access to use of the ladder

 - Securely carries 2 bikes

-About the Thule Range RV Bike Rack: This beast will carry up to four bikes with a max weight of 150 lbs, so it’s perfect for the hardcore mountain biking RV family!
-The bikes space 7” apart and are individually ratcheted down.
-The rack comes with an integrated lock, so your bikes will be safe both when you’re driving and when you park.
+About the Yakima LongHaul RV Bike Rack: This RV-approved and tested beast will carry up to four bikes with a max weight of 37.5 lbs per bike, so 150 lbs total.
+It’s perfect for the hardcore mountain biking RV family!
+The bikes are individually ratcheted down using Yakima’s SuperCush ZipStrip™ cradles that reduce sway and bike-to-bike contact.
+The rack comes with a SKS lock, so your bikes will be safe both when you’re driving and when you park.

 Mount Type: Hitch